MarcoAOC/vehicle-loan-experiment/README.md

 Make sure to provide the necessary parameters as specified in the documentation.

-The provided example for this coding exercise can be effortlessly executed within the documentation.
+The provided example for this coding exercise can be executed within the documentation.

 #### Health Check Endpoint
 Additionally, there is a health check endpoint: